Daklon/cyclosbot/README.md

 # cyclosbot
 telegram bot that connect to cyclos platform

+# Current features
+1. Register users
+2. Check balance of registered users

 #TODO
-1. Integrate with a SQL engine to manage the user data(maybe aiopg)
+1. Check if the register can work with token to avoid the password use
-2. Enable register
+2. Refactor the code
 3. Make payments
 4. Add funtion to list anounces
 5. Search anounces